kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 Rename a layer according to the specified pattern.
 This procedure is identical to the text entry next to `Save as` as described in [Customizing Layer Names](#customizing-layer-names).

+Additionally, this procedure allows renaming layer groups as well by enabling `Rename layer groups`.

-This procedure is useful if other custom procedures modify layer names and you need to apply renaming after these procedures.
+This procedure is also useful if other custom procedures modify layer names and you need to apply renaming after these procedures.

 **Use file extension in layer name**